DipeshLotliker/ShellFish-Encyclopedia/README.md

 Final Year Project

 Hello!
-These are the instructions to run the django app.
+These are the instructions to run the app.

 1) Clone the Github Repo: